nielsvm/purge/README.txt

 This allows delivering content updates faster to end users.

 Requirements:
+- A cachable version of Drupal 6.
+This can be an official Drupal release with a patch applied (http://drupal.org/node/466444) or use Pressflow (http://pressflow.org/), a cachable friendly fork of Drupal.
 - One or more reverse proxy caches (http://en.wikipedia.org/wiki/Reverse_proxy) like Varnish (recommended), Squid or Nginx that point to your webserver(s).
 - Varnish needs a modification to its configuration file.
 See this section in the